bryanl/k8s-trouble/labs/lab-1/README.md

 ### Verify your application deployed

-From the k8s-lab shell, run `curl http://app.local`.
+Run `curl http://app.local` or visit it in your web browser.
 You should receive a response from the application.

 ### Review the objects that were created